Our Church School

 We have very strong links with our parish church, St Edward the Confessor, which is in the middle of Romford marketplace.

-The Vicar of the church, Father Mike, is very involved in our school and regularly leads our assemblies, along with other members of the church community.
+The Vicar of the church, Father David, is very involved in our school and regularly leads our assemblies, along with other members of the church community.
 All of our children attend church services regularly.
 Our children attend church services at least once every half term, with the major Christian festivals being celebrated either with a service in church or school.

 For more information about St Edward’s church, please click here.